 The website allows you to list for free, although there are some fees when it actually comes time to rent.
 Remember, though, that the potential for securing many clients throughout the year can make these fees worth it.
 And with positive reviews, you’ll become a trusted Airbnb owner, growing your business further.

 Another reason to start an Airbnb business is that guests are always on the lookout for a more relaxing and comfortable home-like location.
-And perhaps best of all, the website offers protection that can cover up to $1 million in damages for your property.
+And perhaps best of all, the website offers protection that can cover up to $1 million in damages to your property.

-If you’ve decided to take that leap and open an Airbnb business, then here are 10 helpful steps.
+If you’ve decided to take that leap and open an Airbnb business, here are 10 helpful steps.

 A few other questions to think about include:

 If you decide to purchase a property for your Airbnb business, then consider the costs, insurance, taxes, utilities, and mortgage (if applicable).
-In addition to calculating rental costs, you’ll want to consider other expenses that come with renting, such as linen and towel costs, and outfitting the property.
+In addition to calculating rental costs, you’ll want to consider other expenses that come with renting, such as linen and towel costs and outfitting the property.
 If you decide to offer meals, then a grocery budget will also need to be considered.

 Before you start an Airbnb business, one of the most important things to consider is who your rental market will be.
 It’s best to make this decision based on your location.
 If your property is near popular attractions, then people looking for a vacation rental will probably be your primary client base.
 If the property is near a corporate hub, then business travelers will be popular clients.

 All business owners should create a catchy and memorable name for their company.
 There’s no harm in doing some research to see what other similar businesses are calling themselves to get some ideas.
 It’s a good idea to name yours based on your location or the type of renters you’re looking for.